XcalableMP/manual/en/tutorial-global.rst

       enddo
     end program main

-In the above example, iterations from 0 to 4 are mapped onto p[0] and iterations 5 to 9 are mapped onto p[1] (in XMP/C).
+In the above example, in XMP/C, iterations from 0 to 4 are mapped onto p[0] and iterations 5 to 9 are mapped onto p[1].
 In XMP/Fortran, iterations from 1 to 5 are mapped onto p(1) and iterations 6 to 10 are mapped onto p(2).

 The following output shows the execution result of the sample program with 2 nodes.